front-end-intermediate/session-1/readme.md

 The first part, `key`, is a variable that gets assigned to the object key on each loop.
 The second part is the object to loop over.

-We also want to check that the property belongs to this object, and isn’t inherited from further up the object chain (for nested or deep objects). `if (obj.hasOwnProperty(key))` handles that for us.

 ```js
 var dinner = {
   // key: value